SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       This is an error code.
 It is returned by functions that operate on a context when the operation cannot be performed.

-   The functions that check for satisfiability return one of the above codes.

 Models
 ------